-Ever received a push notification that led you to delete an app?
+Ever received a mobile push notification that led you to delete an app?

-What about a push notification that genuinely added value to your life, alerting you of an interesting update or information or providing an important reminder?
+What about a push notification that genuinely adds value to your life, alerting you to an interesting update or providing an important reminder?

-Many people – myself included – have had both of these experiences with push notifications.
-This article will break down how to send the second kind of notification, every time.
-Read on to learn what app push means for your business, types of push notifications and how to use them to drive users back to your app time and time again.
+Read on to learn what app push notifications mean for your business, types of mobile push notifications and how to use them to drive users back to your app time and time again.

 What are push notifications?

 Push notifications are messages that pop up on your home or lock screen — messages sent by applications to users when they’re not engaging with the app.